 Report by Public Protection Manager (attached).

-The Committee considered a report in respect of the draft Animal Licensing Policy proposed amendments (circulated previously) by the Public Protection Manager.
+The Committee considered a Review of Licensing Act 2003 Policy report (circulated previously) by the Public Protection Manager.

 The Public Protection Manager highlighted the following: